 {\normalfont\emdash{}\;Attributed to F. Scott Fitzgerald, as conveyed by Sheilah Graham and Gerold Frank in \textit{Beloved Infidel: The Education of a Woman}, 1958}} \texttt{"`Multiple exclamation marks,' he went on, shaking his head, `are a sure sign of a diseased mind.'"

 {\normalfont\emdash{}\; Terry Pratchett, \textit{Eric}, 1990}}

 We now use genres as our classes.
-Among the $121$ genre (``bookshelf'') labels available in Gutenberg\footnote{Every document in our corpus has at most one genre, but most documents are not assigned a genre.}, we keep those that include at least $10$ documents.
+Among the $121$ genre (``bookshelf'') labels that are available in Gutenberg\footnote{Every document in our corpus has at most one genre, but most documents are not assigned a genre.}, we keep those that include at least $10$ documents.
 Among the remaining genres, we select $32$ relatively unspecialized genre labels.
-We show the resulting list of genres in~\cref{app:genres}.
+We show this final list of genres in~\cref{app:authorsgenres}.
 This yields a data set with $2413$ documents.